-Long-term capital gains of non-corporate U.S. Holders are subject to the current favorable tax rate of a maximum of 15%, which is set to increase to a maximum of 20% beginning January 1, 2013, unless legislation is enacted to extend the lower favorable rate.
+Long-term capital gains of non-corporate U.S. Holders are subject to the favorable tax rate of a maximum of 20%.
+In addition, a 3.8% tax may apply to certain investment income.
+See "Medicare Tax" below.
 A non-corporate U.S. Holder may deduct a capital loss resulting from a disposition of our common units to the extent of capital gains plus up to \$3,000 (\$1,500 for married individuals filing separate tax returns) and may carry forward a long-term capital loss indefinitely.